 What is Email Delivery?

 Email delivery is a fast and reliable service for sending emails through a Simple Mail Transfer Protocol (SMTP) relay.
-Email deliverability is a metric that measures the percentage of delivered emails, or emails that successfully reach a recipient’s email address.
+In layman's terms, it is a measure of whether or not the email was delivered and accepted by the email server.
 Implementing email delivery functionality into your application helps you scale up email infrastructure and increase email deliverability.

 Hero Image